CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 	CMD ["/bin/bash", "echo", "Hello World"]

 - EXPOSE creates a hint for users of an image which ports provide services.
-It is included in the information which can be retrieved via $ docker inspect <container-id>.
+It is included in the information which can be retrieved via ``$ docker inspect <container-id>``.

 ..
 Note::

 	The EXPOSE command does not actually make any ports accessible to the host!
-Instead, this requires publishing ports by means of the -p flag when using $ docker run.
+Instead, this requires publishing ports by means of the ``-p`` flag when using ``docker run``.

 - PUSH pushes your image to Docker Cloud, or alternately to a private registry